 Death and Dying

 We can best honor our loved ones through memory.
 Memorial plaques offer a permanent way to offer tribute to those who have passed away.
-If you are interested in creating a memorial name plate for someone who has died, or creating a tribute page in each year’s Congregational “Yizkor” book, please feel free to contact the temple office.
+If you are interested in creating a memorial name plate for someone who has died, or creating a tribute page in each year’s congregational memorial “Yizkor” book, please feel free to contact the temple office.

 Contact our [email protected] for more information on any of these topics